waelmarwan7/Skylock-waf/README.md

 gcloud compute images create final-image --source-uri=gs://YOUR-BUCKET-NAME/my-image-export.tar.gz --storage-location=us-central1
 ```

-> Use this command in home-waf-page server in google sdk
+> Use this commands in home-waf-page server in google sdk

 - Copy the folder skylock from this repo to the windows server
 - Put the service-account key file in the folder